20×20″ prints are $2,000

 30×30″ prints are $4,000

-I first tried to make an image with my 8x10 camera and a wide angle lens but had to give it up after about 45 minutes of struggle.
-I was trying to shoot almost straight up, with the camera close to the ground but composing and focusing the image proved impossible.
-So I switched to the Hasselblad with a 50mm lens and a prism viewfinder.
+I first tried to make a photograph with my 8x10 camera, using a wide angle lens but had to give it up after about 45 minutes of struggle.
+I was trying to shoot almost straight up, with the camera close to the ground but composing and focusing the image was awkward, convoluted and ultimately undoable.
+Therefore I switched to the Hasselblad with a 50mm lens and a prism viewfinder.

-When composing an image with a wide angle lens and fairly close subject matter, moving the camera a fraction of an inch noticeably changes the composition.
-So I hand-held the camera, moving in and out underneath the tree until I found the image that you see here.
-Carefully marking the spot, I put the camera on a sturdy tripod and made this exposure.
+When you compose an image with a wide angle lens and the subject matter is close to the camera, when moving the camera a fraction of an inch noticeably changes the composition.
+To compose this image I first hand-held the camera underneath the tree, moving in and out, up and down, until I found the exact composition you see here.
+Carefully marking the spot, I put the camera on a sturdy tripod, took careful spotmeter readings and made this exposure.

-This image, like some others of mine, consists of three visual layers which interact with each another.
-There’s the blue sky background, the craggy framework of the black branches, and the flocks of butterfly-like white dogwood blossoms that all work together to make an image that is more than the sum of its parts.
-It never fails to warm my heart.
+This image consists of three visual layers which cohesively interact with each another: the blue sky background with a hint of clouds, the craggy framework of the black branches, and the flocks of butterfly-like white dogwood blossoms.
+They all work together to make an uplifting image which is greater than the sum of its parts.